Stuller’s Top 5 Platinum Questions Answered

 3. What type of fuel do I use when working with Platinum?

 Propane or natural gas is the best option for working with Platinum.
-These have less carbon content when compared to acetylene and will not contaminate your platinum.
+These fuels burn cleaner and will not contaminate your platinum.
+Acetylene fuel is not recommended.

 4. Should I use flux?